aws-samples/serverless-patterns/apigw-translate/README.md

-# AWS Service 1 to AWS Service 2
+# Amazon API Gateway to Amazon Translate Integration

 This pattern creates a REST API Gateway that can perform POST API Call to Amazon Translate's TranslateText API